RatJuggler/sync-gandi-dns/README.md

                                   False]
   --help                          Show this message and exit.
 ```
+There are a number of ways of configuring the domain(s) to update, and the API key.
+You can set them directly with options on the
+command line or provide them pre-set in environment variables, but probably the easiest way to do this is to create a
+`sync-gandi-dns.env` file from the supplied template, then edit the file and set them there.

+    $ cp sync-gandi-dns.env.template sync-gandi-dns.env

+The edited file should then look something like this (not real data):

+    GANDI_APIKEY="12345abcde67890fghij12kl"
+    GANDI_DOMAINS="mydomain.com;otherdomain.co.uk;anyothers.io"

+It will always start by looking for this file in the current directory and then search upwards.
+Test that your configuration is
+working by using:

+    $ syncgandidns --test

 ## Docker

 **Note:** IPV6 connectivity is not enabled by default for docker containers, so the *ipify* IPV6 lookup will always fail, and the